Skip to content

 # increment rng counter for devices

-if had_counter: Tensor._device_rng_counters[device].assign(Tensor._device_rng_counters[device] + num).contiguous()
+else: Tensor._device_rng_counters[device].assign(Tensor._device_rng_counters[device] + num).contiguous()

 # threefry random bits